ajardin/ajardin.github.io/_posts/2020-08-21-compiling-symfony-projects-into-phar.md

 * put the application in prod mode with the `composer dump-env prod` command
 * refresh and warm the application cache before compiling

-Here is what you need to do if you want to allow the PHAR compilation of your Symfony project.

 To configure the compilation, you have to write a JSON file which is far from being verbose.
-The [humbug/box documentation][6] entirely explains the available configuration parameters.
-I will let you take a look at it rather than paraphrasing it.
+The [humbug/box documentation][6] explains the available configuration parameters.
+I will let you take a look.

 {% gist ajardin/4be6914eeb42693da5464ece609e4fe7 4-compilation-configuration.diff %}